Community and Economic Development Department / Planning & Engineering

 Great things lie ahead in 2018 and beyond – stay tuned!

-If a home in your area is being rented as a vacation rental (or other type of rental for less than 30 days at a time), click here to ledge a complaint if they are exceeding noise expectations, parking, garbage, or other issues.
+If a home in your area is being rented as a vacation rental (or other type of rental for less than 30 days at a time), click here to lodge a complaint if they are exceeding noise expectations, parking, garbage, or other issues.

 Short-Term Rental Complaint Portal